CarloWood/linuxviewer/docs/chapters/04_Vertex_buffers.md

 ```
 This last function copies the data from the static tables into the `VertexData` objects
 of the vertex buffer.

+Even though the type of `m_position` and `m_color` are complex templates
+the make sure the memory layout of each object matches what the GPU expects,
+they are *derived* from the types `glsl::vec2` and `glsl::vec3`
+respectively and those types can also be assigned to them.

 ### Triangle.cxx ###